Restaurant Listings

 CONTEMPORARY ASIAN

-Serving up what brothers Bob and Kevin Valaika call “freestyle Asian cuisine,” Shabu is impressive, eclectic, and celebrating their 20th anniversary this year.
+Serving up what brothers Bob and Kevin Valaika call “freestyle Asian cuisine,” Shabu is impressive, eclectic, and celebrating its 20th anniversary this year.
 Start with a saketini before digging into traditional tonkatsu shabu shabu or innovative dishes like steamed bao buns, yellowtail jalapeño pinwheel, duck confit fried rice, Wagyu hot rock, and seared sizzling scallop.
 There is an extensive gluten-free menu, as well as sushi, sashimi, and such.
 Freestyle, indeed!
 442 Main St, 435-645-7253, shabuparkcity.com $$$–$$$$ D O R

 THE SPUR BAR & GRILL